tonghuikang/blog/_posts/2030-03-22-design-of-the-general-robotics-model.md

 ---

-Imagine how a human would teleop a robot remotely
+Imagine how a human would teleop a robot remotely.

+Do that for